kingsdigitallab/alice-thornton/frontend/posts/blog/2024-11-20-breezing-through-thornton.md

 ## Fine Weather

-Although Thornton lived during a period of cooler average temperatures, she also described warmer days, and outdoor activities she was involved in when we can assume the weather was fine.
-She wrote about outdoor play as a child, mainly in the context of recording her childhood accidents, including a fall from a swing.
-She also wrote about the extreme heat in the summer after her marriage, when she was pregnant with her first child, and there was [an eclipse of the sun](https://thornton.kdl.kcl.ac.uk/posts/blog/2022-10-25-black-monday-solar-eclipse-1652/).
+Although Thornton lived during a period of cooler average temperatures, she also described warmer days.
+For example, she also wrote about the extreme heat in the summer after her marriage, when she was pregnant with her first child, and there was [an eclipse of the sun](https://thornton.kdl.kcl.ac.uk/posts/blog/2022-10-25-black-monday-solar-eclipse-1652/).

 And speaking of fine weather, if you're on social media, you can now find Alice Thornton's Books [on Bluesky](https://bsky.app/profile/thorntonsbooks.bsky.social) too!